SerenaAi/Grails/README.md

 driver.

 On a **Linux** box, the above command should run fine.
-On a **Mac** you may need to specify the path to the `Chrome` driver, this can be done as follows:
+On a **Mac** you may need to specify the path to the `Chrome` driver, this can be done as follow:

     grails -Dgeb.env=chrome -Dwebdriver.chrome.driver=/Downloads/chromedriver test-app